redhat-developer/podman-desktop-rhel-ext/README.md

 ## Contributing

-Want to help develop and contribute to the Macadam extension?
+Want to help develop and contribute to the RHEL VMs extension?

-You can use pnpm watch --extension-folder from the Podman Desktop directory to automatically rebuild and test the Macadam extension:
+You can use pnpm watch --extension-folder from the Podman Desktop directory to automatically rebuild and test the RHEL VMs extension:

 Note: make sure you have the appropriate [pre-requisites](https://github.com/podman-desktop/podman-desktop/blob/main/CONTRIBUTING.md#prerequisites-prepare-your-environment) installed.